 The Shock of the Fall: Nathan Filer

 Haunting, witty, brilliant, and emotionally draining, this book wrings your heart, squeezes it and puts it back, with a lump in your throat.
-Yet, despite the story being about a young schizophrenic, it’s easy to read.
 A special piece of work – click here to read my full review.

 Eleanor Oliphant is Completely Fine: Gail Honeyman